cyan92128505/pokecrystal/README.md

 ## Level Caps

 Open world design is balanced by two levels caps, both of which are visible on your trainer card and increase upon defeating Gym leaders.
-  - Cap on level you can train Pokemon to, this is a generous cap that starts at 25 and is generally slightly higher than the next gym leaders max level.
+  - Cap on the max level you can train Pokémon to, this is a generous cap that starts at 20 and is generally slightly higher than the next gym leaders max level.
-  - Cap on the max level of Pokemon you can capture.
+  - Cap on the max level of Pokémon you can capture.
 This is generally 10 less than your training level cap.

 <img src="/screenshots/card.png" width="150" height="150" />    <img src="/screenshots/capture.png" width="150" height="150" />    <img src="/screenshots/rarecandy.png" width="150" height="150" />